stephansturges/UFO/README.md

 https://www.youtube.com/shorts/1uBETIELE8U

+# 2023 01 20
+Updated NN to v2 which is much more stable due to better augmentations

 # How can I use this?

 You will need any Luxonis device with an RGB camera and the correct version of the depthai-python library installed for your platform and device combination.
 In terms of real-world use I would recommend that you get a device with a global shutter RGB camera with high light sensitivity and relatively low optical distortion.